 Faculty are required to mark student attendance for the first two weeks of any course they are teaching and then mark the Roster Verification using the process described in the Adult Studies Faculty Handbook.
-After the second week of the course Faculty will only mark student absences in Blazenet so that Student Services can assist in working with the student to insure their success.
+After the second week of the course Faculty will continue to mark attendance in Blazenet so that Student Services can assist in working with the student to insure their success.